Care and maintenance

 • For red wine stains on rolled marble, moisten the stain with water and apply scouring powder.
 Then wait until the scouring powder has absorbed the stain.
 Repeat the process if necessary.
 Finally, the area can be cleaned with water and treated with Stone Wash.
 However, there is no guarantee that the stain will disappear completely.

-• For red wine stains on polished surfaces, treat the stain generously and carefully with a little chlorine and then with Stone Wash.
+• In the case of red wine stains on polished surfaces, treat the stain generously and carefully with a little chlorine and then with Stone Wash.
 Again, however, there is no guarantee that the stain will disappear completely.

 Attention!